 Wake Tech has long been one of the largest providers of adult ESL instruction in the state of North Carolina.
 Today we are also an industry leader in ESL teacher education serving NC Community College ESL instructors statewide as well as sending graduates abroad.
 Whether you are looking for a career change, a ticket to see the world, or a profitable part-time income, we can help you reach your goals.
 You will learn from professionals who are working in the field and have proven track records with adult English language learners.
-Nine required courses cover the basics, including principles of adult ESL instruction, second language acquisition theory, intercultural competency, and others.
+Eight required courses cover the basics, including principles of adult ESL instruction, second language acquisition theory, intercultural competency, and others.

 Taught in a relaxed atmosphere, using an interactive and hands-on approach.

 A 36-hour teaching practicum allows students to work alongside a veteran instructor in one of Wake Tech’s adult ESL classrooms.